Rock Flat, New South Wales

 By the late 1930s, the spring was all but forgotten.
 The spring remained accessible to the public into the 1970s, but is on private property and public access is no longer permitted.

+A small deposit of fire clay in the locality has been mined in the past.

 Rock Flat became a favoured camping spot for teams on the road south from Cooma.
-A village of Rock Flat was planned around 1886, near the site of the spring, but there is no sign of it now except that one of its streets, Cooma Street, still appears on modern day maps.
+A village of Rock Flat was planned, around 1886, near the site of the spring, but there is no sign of it now except that one of its streets, Cooma Street, still appears on modern day maps.
 There was a railway station, also known as Rock Flat, that lay within the locality, on the now disused Bombala railway line; it opened in 1912 and closed in 1974.
 There are some remnants at the railway station site.
 Rock Flat had a school from 1884 to 1918, and a post office from 1890 to 1978.